 Whether you are currently serving in the navy, or you have since left or retired, you may be suffering from an injury that you gained during your service.
 This could have been during routine military exercises, training or whilst in combat.

 Although working in the military and navy has its risks due to the nature of the job, special measures are in place to keep the recruits as safe as possible, but unfortunately, incidents do occur that can result in injury and psychological damage.
 Regardless of the military activity, you were carrying out, if you have been injured in the navy you may be able to claim navy compensation if the injury wasn’t your fault.
 This is something we can assist you with as our expert solicitors have years of experience securing navy injury claims.
-Please read on for more information about navy and military injury compensation.
+Please read on for more information on how to claim navy and military injury compensation.

 Select a section

-- No Win No Fee navy accident claims.
+- No Win No Fee Navy Accident Claims.

 Before we look into how to make navy accident claims, let’s first understand what these accidents could look like.